rackerlabs/atom-hopper/README.txt

 Weak eTag Support

 Atom Hopper supports weak eTags.
-Weak eTags are sent back in the HTTP header name of Etag.
-An weak eTag for a feed containing more than one ATOM entry looks like this:
+Weak eTags are sent back in the HTTP header with a name of Etag.
+A weak eTag for a feed containing more than one ATOM entry looks like this:

  W/"urn:uuid:21d39ce9-940b-4277-baa3-7daa3f209e76:urn:uuid:def3ba91-799f-4347-833e-d9a97d3359dc"

-An weak eTag for a feed only one ATOM entry looks like this:
+A weak eTag for a feed with only one ATOM entry looks like this:

  W/"urn:uuid:21d39ce9-940b-4277-baa3-7daa3f209e76:urn:uuid:21d39ce9-940b-4277-baa3-7daa3f209e76"